Long-Term Rental in Sotogrande

 Yes, there are no restrictions for EU citizens wanting to rent a home in Spain.
 You simply need to show your passport or NIE number and be able to document your finances, typically via payslips or a bank statement.

-Which areas in Sotogrande are best to rent in?
+Which areas in Sotogrande are best for long-term rental?

-It depends on whether you prioritise proximity to the beach, city life or peace and quiet — see our overview of the individual areas in Sotogrande to find the right match for what you want.
+It depends on whether you prioritise proximity to the beach, city life or peace and quiet — see our overview of the individual areas in Sotogrande to find the right match for your needs.

 Need help finding a rental in Sotogrande?